CovertLab/wcEcoli/docs/misc/internal_shift.md

 Developed by @rjuenemann in collaboration with @ggsun and @1fish2 .

 <b>Motivation</b><br>
-* As described in issue #1376, we previously added an option to the ParCa to add new genes to the E. coli chromosome.
+* As described in Issue #1376, we previously added an option to the ParCa to add new genes to the E. coli chromosome.
 We ran large batches of simulations on Sherlock to investigate the impact of promoter and ribosome binding site strength of new genes on product production and